rufuspollock-okfn/cop21/23-oct-2015/index.md

 *CMA]*

-9\. *Housing* **Option1:**
+9. *Housing* **Option1:**

-> [The NDMC/NDMCC communicated by Parties shall be [listed][published] in a [online registry maintained by the secretariat][Annex [X] to this agreement][on the UNFCCC website].]
+ [The NDMC/NDMCC communicated by Parties shall be [listed][published] in a [online registry maintained by the secretariat][Annex [X] to this agreement][on the UNFCCC website].]

 **Option 2:**

-> [The NDMC/NDMCC communicated by developed country Parties shall be inscribed in Annex A to this agreement.
+ [The NDMC/NDMCC communicated by developed country Parties shall be inscribed in Annex A to this agreement.

->
-> The NDMC/NDMCC communicated by developing country Parties shall be inscribed in Annex B to this agreement.]
+ The NDMC/NDMCC communicated by developing country Parties shall be inscribed in Annex B to this agreement.]

-10\. *Accounting*
+10. *Accounting*

 **Option 1:**

-> [In tracking progress towards achieving NDMC/NDMCC, Parties shall apply the principles of transparency, accuracy, completeness, comparability, consistency, avoidance of double-counting, and environmental integrity.]
+ [In tracking progress towards achieving NDMC/NDMCC, Parties shall apply the principles of transparency, accuracy, completeness, comparability, consistency, avoidance of double-counting, and environmental integrity.]

 **Option 2:**

-> [In tracking progress towards achieving NDMC/NDMCC, Parties shall apply the principles of transparency, accuracy, completeness, comparability, consistency, avoidance of double-counting, and environmental integrity.]
+ [In tracking progress towards achieving NDMC/NDMCC, Parties shall apply the principles of transparency, accuracy, completeness, comparability, consistency, avoidance of double-counting, and environmental integrity.]

->
-> [The rules and guidance related to tracking of progress towards achieving NDMC/NDMCC accounting [that are set forth in [relevant COP decisions and in] decision 1/CP.21], including with respect to land use [and land-use change] [and forests] [ and REDD+] [and internationally transferred mitigation outcomes], [shall be adopted by the CMA at its first session and maybe amended by any subsequent decisions by the CMA] [so as to improve clarity, transparency and environmental integrity of the agreement.]
+ [The rules and guidance related to tracking of progress towards achieving NDMC/NDMCC accounting [that are set forth in [relevant COP decisions and in] decision 1/CP.21], including with respect to land use [and land-use change] [and forests] [ and REDD+] [and internationally transferred mitigation outcomes], [shall be adopted by the CMA at its first session and maybe amended by any subsequent decisions by the CMA] [so as to improve clarity, transparency and environmental integrity of the agreement.]

 **Option 3:**

-> \(a) [Taking into consideration the principles of common but differentiated responsibilities and\
+(a) [Taking into consideration the principles of common but differentiated responsibilities and\
-> respective capabilities, and article 4.9 of the Convention] [The rules and guidance related\
+respective capabilities, and article 4.9 of the Convention] [The rules and guidance related\
-> to accounting [that are set forth in [relevant COP decisions and in] decision 1/CP.21],\
+to accounting [that are set forth in [relevant COP decisions and in] decision 1/CP.21],\
-> including with respect to land use [and land-use change] [and forests][ and REDD+][and\
+including with respect to land use [and land-use change] [and forests][ and REDD+][and\
-> internationally transferred mitigation outcomes], [shall be adopted by the CMA at its first\
+internationally transferred mitigation outcomes], [shall be adopted by the CMA at its first\
-> session and maybe amended by any subsequent decisions by the CMA] [so as to improve\
+session and maybe amended by any subsequent decisions by the CMA] [so as to improve\
-> clarity, transparency and environmental integrity of the agreement.]
+clarity, transparency and environmental integrity of the agreement.]

->
-> \(b) [In accounting for their NDMC/NDMCC, each Party shall, taking into account guidance\
+(b) [In accounting for their NDMC/NDMCC, each Party shall, taking into account guidance\
-> developed under paragraph (a) above]:
+ developed under paragraph (a) above]:

 (i) [Use common metrics, guidance and guidelines accepted by the IPCC for the estimation of greenhouse gas emissions and removals and agreed by the CMA];